Agriculture in Singapore: Flower crops

 Flowers grown in Singapore are exported to other parts of the world, namely Japan, the United States, Australia, and territories in Western Europe.
-Such flowers include the orchid.
+Such flowers include orchids.
 There are 153 orchid farms in Singapore.
 Plants are mostly cultivated in Singapore for decorative purposes.

 Fishing

 Fish grown in Singapore are mostly kept as aquarium fish, though some fish farms rear fish as food items.
 Qian Hu Corporation Limited is a major fishery in Singapore, farming, exporting, and importing some thousand fish species.
 On 5 June 2020, the Singapore Food Agency announced that domestic Singapore consumers will eventually be able to buy wholesale seafood at a single location at some time in the coming years, with Jurong Fishery Port and Senoko Fishery Port being consolidated by 2023.

+In 2022, Singapore produced around 4.2 thousand metric tons fish.

 Statistics

 Singapore produces around 22,458 tonnes of vegetables while its population consumes 524,462 tonnes of them in 2016.
 Farming takes place mostly in the countryside region of Singapore, where the farms are located.
 About 113.9 hectares of land are allocated for vegetable farming as of 2014.
 Agriculture in the country is responsible for less than 0.5 percent of the country gross domestic product (GDP), as of 2010.